endurox-dev/endurox/README.md

 - Version 3.4.3 released on 26/01/2017.
 Memory leak fixes for tmsrv and tmqueue servers.
 - Version 3.4.4 released on 26/01/2017.
 Works on documentation.
 Fixes on PScript.
 - Version 3.4.5 released on 14/02/2017.
 Fixes in generators.
+- Version 3.5.1 released on 03/03/2017.
+Updates on tpreturn() - more correct processing as in Tuxedo, free up return buffer + free up auto buffer.

 # Build configurations